-POLICY # 7 - Construction Contracts
+POLICY #7 - Construction Contracts

 - (1) Where the procurement of Goods and/or Services involves construction, such construction Contracts must also meet the requirements of the Procurement Policy.
 However, construction Contracts of \$100,000 or greater also require both a Purchase Order and a written legal agreement, in a form satisfactory to the City Solicitor. - (2) Construction Contracts are subject to the City's Fair Wage Policy and Fair Wage Schedule.
-The Fair Wage Policy and Fair Wage Schedule can be accessed on the City of Hamilton website under the Procurement Section. - (3) Request for Tenders for linear construction Contracts and related works may be issued in conjunction with the City's Public Works Department. - (4) For an approved construction project in which an unexpected problem arises during construction, the General Manager of the Client Department or Designate shall authorize the payment for such work and approve any required purchase acquisition document.
-The additional work required to address the unexpected problem shall not expand the scope of the project but is necessary in order to deliver the original approved work.
+The Fair Wage Policy and Fair Wage Schedule can be accessed on the City of Hamilton website under the Procurement Section. - (3) For an approved construction Contract in which an unexpected circumstance arises during construction resulting in additional work, the General Manager of the Client Department shall authorize the payment for such work and approve any required purchase acquisition documents, including a completed Construction Contracts Form.
+The Construction Contracts Form shall detail what additional work was required to address the unexpected circumstance.
+Such additional work shall not expand the scope of the work but shall be necessary in order to deliver the original approved work.

-POLICY # 8 - Vendor Performance Evaluation
+POLICY #8 - Vendor Performance Evaluation

-- (1) At the completion of every Contract for Goods and/or Services of \$50,000 or greater, the Client Department shall complete a Vendor Performance Evaluation Form.
+- (1) At the completion of every Contract for Goods and/or Services of \$100,000 or greater, the Client Department shall complete a Vendor Performance Evaluation Form.
 The General Manager of the Client Department shall ensure this performance evaluation is completed for these Contracts.
-Such evaluation shall be completed and a copy will be forwarded to the Procurement Section. - (2) In the event of poor performance or non-performance of a vendor at any time during the term of any City Contract, the General Manager or Designate of the Client Department shall complete and forward a copy of the Vendor Performance Incident Reporting Form as soon as reasonably possible after the occurrence. - (3) Documented poor performance or non-performance on any City Contract will be used to determine the eligibility of a vendor to continue to provide Goods and/or Services to the City on a current Contract and to determine their ability to participate on future City Contracts.
-Any vendor may be excluded from a bidding process due to documented poor or nonperformance, where in the opinion of the City, the commercial relationship between the City and such vendor has been detrimentally affected. - (4) The City's Public Works Department shall be responsible for the vendor performance evaluation process with respect to linear construction Contracts issued by that department under Policy # 7 - Construction Contracts in a format which includes feedback from area residents and elected officials. - (5) In the event of a vendor's breach of a multi-year City Contract, the Procurement Manager in consultation with the Client Department shall have the discretion to either: - (a) re-issue the RFT or RFP; or - (b) negotiate and enter into a new Contract for the remaining years of the Contract with the second lowest bidder of the original RFT or RFP, whichever is in the best interests of the City.
+Such evaluation shall be completed and a copy will be forwarded to the Procurement Section. - (2) In the event of poor performance or non-performance of a vendor at any time during the term of any City Contract, the General Manager of the Client Department shall complete and forward a copy of the Vendor Performance Incident Reporting Form as soon as reasonably possible after the occurrence. - (3) Documented poor performance or non-performance on any City Contract will be used to determine the eligibility of a vendor to continue to provide Goods and/or Services to the City on a current Contract and to determine their ability to participate on future City Contracts.
+Any vendor may be excluded from a bidding process due to documented poor or nonperformance, where in the opinion of the City, the commercial relationship between the City and such vendor has been detrimentally affected. - (4) The City's Public Works Department shall be responsible for the vendor performance evaluation process with respect to linear construction Contracts issued by that department under Policy # 7 Construction Contracts in a format which includes feedback from area residents and elected officials. - (5) In the event of a vendor's breach of a multi-year City Contract, the Procurement Manager in consultation with the Client Department shall have the discretion to either: - (a) re-issue the RFQ, RFT or RFP; or - (b) negotiate and enter into a new Contract for the remaining years of the Contract with the second lowest bidder of the original RFT or RFP, whichever is in the best interests of the City.

-POLICY # 9 - Consulting and Professional Services
+POLICY #9 - Consulting and Professional Services